JMO3E/Case-Study-PR-Covid/README.md

 # Case Study: Which months had the highest infection cases of Covid-19 virus in Puerto Rico?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is a data analysis project where I use a dataset of all Covid-19 virus cases in Puerto Rico between 2020 and 2022.
-The objective was to find which were the months with the highest cases and what made them the highest ones.
-The tools used for the project were Excel, SQL, MySQL, and Tableau.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This data analysis project focuses on examining Covid-19 case trends in Puerto Rico from 2020 to 2022.
+The primary goal was to identify the months with the highest case numbers and what factors contributed to those spikes.
+To achieve this, I utilized tools such as Excel, SQL, MySQL, and Tableau.
+By analyzing the dataset, I was able to uncover correlations between the spikes in cases and specific events that took place during that time.

 ## Objetive
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Find which were the months with the highest cases of the covid-19 virus in Puerto Rico and identify what caused those months to have the highest cases of infection.